Kayannn123/DSA4262-Term-Project/README.md

 ```
 2. Data Preprocessing

 To preprocess data, we designed a two-stage preprocessing pipeline consisting of 45 aggregated signal-based features, and 28 sequence-context features.
+45 columns are mean, std, med, max, min of the 9 features.
+28 sequence-context features are the one hot encoder for 7-mer sequence, which has 4 bases.

 The detailed function can be found in `src/preprocess.py`